mrarogiewicz/prompts/stock_analysis_v2.md

 - **Business Model & Market Position:** State the core conclusion from the Business Model and Industry Analysis sections.
 What does the company do, for whom, how it makes money and what is the health of its market?
 - **Competitive Moat & Resilience:** State the core conclusion from the Competitive and Disruption sections.
 What is the company's primary competitive advantage and how durable is it?
 - **Management & Governance:** State the core conclusion from the Management section.
 Is the leadership team a key strength or weakness?
 Are they aligned with shareholders?
-- **Financial Performance:** State the core conclusion from the financial analysis sections (Revenue through Cash Flow).
+- **Financial Performance:** State the core conclusion from the financial analysis sections (Revenue, Net Income, P/E, Cash Flow, Debt to Equity).
 What is the overall financial health and trajectory of the company?
 - **Valuation & Entry Strategy:** State the core conclusion from the Valuation and Capital Allocation sections.
-Is the stock fundamentally attractive at its current price, and what is management's plan for capital?
+Summarize if stock fundamentally attractive at its current price.
+Display the perfect entry price to build position
-- **Key Risks & External Sentiment (4 Sentences):** State the single most critical risk and summarize the overall external sentiment (analyst vs. social media).
+- **Key Risks & External Sentiment:** State the single most critical risk and summarize the overall external sentiment (analyst vs. social media).

 **1. Business Model Analysis**
-- **Core Operations & Value Proposition (2 paragraph):** Describe the company's fundamental business model.
+- **Core Operations & Value Proposition:** (1 paragraph) Describe the company's fundamental business model.
 How does it work from a high level?
 Explain the core value it provides to its different customer segments and what problem it solves in the market.
-- **Table: Products, Services, & Target Customers:**
+- **Products, Services, & Target Customers:**
   | Product / Service Segment | Detailed Description | Primary Customer / User |
   | :--- | :--- | :--- |
   | **[Segment 1, e.g., Mobility]** | Explain the specific offerings within this segment (e.g., ride-hailing types, vehicle options). | Who uses this? (e.g., Urban commuters, tourists). |
   | **[Segment 2, e.g., Deliveries]** | Detail the services (e.g., restaurant food, groceries, packages) and the network that supports them. | Who uses this? (e.g., Diners at home, grocery shoppers). |
   | **[Segment 3, e.g., Financial Services]**| Describe the financial products (e.g., digital wallet, lending, insurance) and their function. | Who uses this? (e.g., Unbanked/underbanked consumers, merchants). |
   | **[Segment 4, e.g., Enterprise]** | Detail any B2B offerings (e.g., advertising for merchants, corporate solutions). | Who uses this? (e.g., Restaurants, corporate clients). |
-- **Revenue Generation Model (1-2 paragraphs):** Explain precisely how the company makes money.
+- **Revenue Generation Model:** (1 paragraph) Explain precisely how the company makes money.
 Break down the primary revenue streams and the mechanics of each.
 For example:
   - **Commissions/Take Rates:** Specify the percentage fee taken from transactions in key segments (e.g., "Takes a ~20% commission from the total fare of each ride.").
   - **Service & Delivery Fees:** Explain fees charged directly to consumers for services.
   - **Advertising Revenue:** Describe how the company monetizes its platform through ads for merchants or partners.